South China Morning Post: Origins

-The purpose of founding the SCMP is disputed.
-The SCMP has been described as a newspaper founded to support the reform movement in the late-Qing Empire.
+The purpose of founding the SCMP is disputed, although it has been attributed to supporting the reform movement in the late-Qing Empire.

 Early editorials were mainly written by British journalists, such as Cunningham, Douglas Story and Thomas Petrie, while Tse attracted business to the newspaper.
 The editors maintained a good relationship with the Hong Kong government.
 In 1904, the newspaper's circulation was 300 copies.

 The newspaper faced competition from three English-language newspapers: the Hong Kong Daily Press, China Mail, and Hong Kong Telegraph.

 Post-war era

 After the Second World War, the Hong Kong and Shanghai Banking Corporation (HSBC) bought majority shares in the newspaper.
 It was listed on the Hong Kong Stock Exchange in November 1971, but was privatised again in 1987 after being bought by the News Corporation in 1986 for HK$2.2 billion (US$284.4 million).
 SCMP relisted in 1990.

 Reading the SCMP has been described as a status symbol in the 20th century, when the newspaper represented the interests of Hong Kong elites and the British government.
 Editors of the SCMP attended regular meetings at the Government House for disclosures that aimed to influence public opinion and received business briefings from the HSBC.